DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 : Sets the standard web proxy environment variables HTTP_PROXY and HTTPS_PROXY.
 These are the url endpoints your proxy server exposes.
 Don't use this in combination with AWS Private Link.
 Make sure to also set DdSkipSslValidation to true.

 `DdNoProxy`
 : Sets the standard web proxy environment variable NO_PROXY.
-It is a comma separated list of domain names that should be excluded from the web proxy.
+It is a comma-separated list of domain names that should be excluded from the web proxy.

 `VPCSecurityGroupIds`
 : Comma separated list of VPC Security Group Ids.
 Used when AWS PrivateLink is enabled.